tessacannon48/robotic_cloning_vae/README.md

 ## Notes
 - This repository showcases my approach to solving the coursework problems.
-- Original coursework-related details (e.g., specific instructions and rubric) have been removed for professional presentation.
+- Original coursework-related details (e.g., specific instructions and rubric) have been removed.

 ## License
 This project is for educational purposes and should not be used for commercial purposes.
-Helper functions in comp0188_cw2/ were provided as part of the coursework and are not my original work.
+Helper functions in src/comp0188_cw2/ were provided as part of the coursework and are not my original work.

 ---